-5 Tips for Throwing The Perfect Disney Craft Party was written in partnership with Disney.
+5 Tips for Throwing The Perfect Disney Craft Party was sponsored by Disney.
 The opinions here expressed are my own.

 We threw a Disney craft party!
 Tatiana loves making crafts so when we got the news that we would be hosting a play date in partnership with Disney, I knew it had to be a Disney craft party.
 Disney and their amazing sponsors including HP, American Tourister, Pillow Pets, Pop Secret, and Softsoap sent us tons of supplies.
 The planning commenced once we had our theme and all of our supplies.